 She added that those auditioning for the show should have good energy, a sense of humor about the whole experience, and an elevated optimism.
 You must be willing to open up and share details about your life because it’s all about “revealing” yourself, and a failure to do so reads as one of the series’ dreaded “red flags.”

-If you hope to one day become the Bachelorette, you’ll need to try your luck on “The Bachelor” first.
-Recent history demonstrates that “The Bachelorette” leads are chosen from those who have won fans’ hearts (even if they couldn’t win the Bachelor’s).
+If you hope to one day become the Bachelorette, you’re going to need to try your luck on “The Bachelor” first, as recent history demonstrates that “The Bachelorette” leads are chosen from those who won fans’ hearts (even if they couldn’t win the Bachelor’s).

-According to Insider, the casting department recommends submitting a video, as it’s “the best way to show us your personality and ensure that you are seen by the casting team.”
-Vulture explains that semifinalists will then have to fly to Los Angeles for additional interviews and photo shoots.
-You’ll also have to undergo background and medical checks.
-Amy Kaufman, author of “Bachelor Nation,” revealed that potential contestants must sit down with a psychologist, who will uncover any history of mental illness or infidelity.
-Simultaneously, a private investigator who’s “trained to dig up any skeletons” will explore your personal history.
+According to Vulture, Amy Kaufman, author of “Bachelor Nation,” revealed that potential contestants must sit down with a psychologist, who will uncover any history of mental illness or infidelity.
+Simultaneously, a private investigator trained to dig up any skeletons in your closet will explore your personal history.

 If you hope to audition during an open casting call, however, those for “The Bachelorette” typically take place during the months that “The Bachelor” airs.
 You’ll need to fill out the application, whether ahead of time or at the event itself.
 But as an inside source told E!
 News about the casting process for “The Bachelor,” “Only a couple women get picked from actual casting calls.
 It’s a very small percent.
 Most of the women are either cast from videos they send in or referrals, or they find their own way on.”
 The source added, “The producers don’t actually confirm that you’re on the show until about two weeks before you have to pack your stuff up and travel to L.A.”